IEEE-NITK/Accent_Classifier/README.md

 Key Points:

-Languages Included: English, Mandarin, Arabic, and several Indian languages.
+Languages Included: English, Mandarin and Arabic.
 Speaker Selection: Only male speakers were selected to ensure demographic consistency and reduce confounding factors during training.
 Data Acquisition: The archive does not provide a mass-download feature.
 A Python web scraper was developed to extract metadata and download links.
 One script scrapes speaker data (language, gender, region, etc.) and saves it into a CSV.
 A second script downloads the associated .wav files using the extracted URLs.
 This approach ensured scalable, structured, and reproducible data collection from the archive.